 Unkai Terrace is an amazing place in Hokkaido prefecture to see a beautiful view above the clouds.
 “Unkai” in Japanese means “sea of clouds”.
 Although this terrace is open from mid-May to October, the best time of year to see this spectacular sight 1,088m up is in spring.
 If you take the gondola up to the terrace early in the morning you can enjoy drinking a hot cup of coffee while feeling like you are on top of the world.
 Up at the top there are attractions like the “cloud walk”, where you literally feel like you are walking on clouds, as well as other decks that overlook the area.

 15. Poppy Festival

 Held annually from mid to late May in Saitama prefecture, the Poppy Festival is only about an hour away from Tokyo.
 Known as Japan’s largest poppy fields, Poppy Happy Square spans over 125,000 square meters and has more than 30 million poppy flowers!
 There are various different kinds of poppies that include California poppies as well as the common variety that tend to be red.
 If you are lucky enough to join the festival on a sunny day, you will have a great view of Mt.
 Fuji as you stroll through the vibrant poppy fields.

 16. Sanja Matsuri

 The Sanja Matsuri(festival) takes place in Asakusa in Tokyo and is one of the biggest festivals of the year in Japan during spring.
 The festival is held annually for three days on the third Saturday of May, but starts on that Friday and goes through Sunday.
-Every year about 1,800,000 people flock to this popular festival!
+Every year about 1.8 million people flock to this popular festival!
 You can expect big portable shrines to be carried through the streets of Asakusa, along with lots of places to buy food and drinks.
 If you are planning on being in the Tokyo area in the springtime, this lively festival is worth checking out.

 17. Beaches in Okinawa